OleMissCSCI554/Band-Base/README.md

 ### Coding suggestions

-* We need a buddy table with fields user_id and friend_id.
+* We need a buddy table with fields user_UID and friend_UID.
-* Second field is a foreign key of another user_id or a band_id.
+* The second and third fields are foreign keys of musician and band tables.
-* Now we can connect bands with users and users with users.
+* In this way, we can refer from musicians to their friends and musicians to their bands.
-* We also need a buddylist.php for sending sql requests to the database and provide the data to the buddylist - website (probably buddylist.js).
+* We also need a buddylist.php for sending sql requests to the database and providing the data to the buddylist - website (probably buddylist.js).
 * To add or delete a buddy to your list we could have a makebuddy.php which receives a id as parameter and add a new record to the buddy table (f.e. : http://bandbase.com/makebuddy.php?buddyid=$buddyid).
 * We could add a "add buddy" button to the profile page and when clicking on it, the current userid of this profile will be send to the make buddy.php file.